RamNayanVerma/RamNayanVerma.github.io/research/index.md

 ### Identifying novel orphan genes in human using massive RNA-Seq data

 ![](/images/geneslifecycle.jpg)
 *Figure showing life cycle of orphan genes.
-[Ref: Genetic Novelty: How new genes are born](https://elifesciences.org/articles/55136)*
+Ref: [Singh, U., & Wurtele, E. S. (2020).
+Genetic novelty: How new genes are born.
+Elife, 9, e55136.](https://elifesciences.org/articles/55136)*

 During evolution, genes undergo duplication and divergence and give rise to new genes.
 These new genes can potentially code for [new proteins](https://en.wikipedia.org/wiki/Gene_duplication) and provide the organism with useful biological functions.